pavanarutla/test/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+Please find all the necessary information about setting up the project and contribution guidelines.

 ## What is this repository for? ##

 * BillBoards India project
-* Version 1.0

 ## How do I get set up? ##